nikomatsakis/rustnation-24/index.md

 > Rust lets you hack without fear.<br>
 > <br>
-> — Felix Klock, years back
+> — Felix Klock, many years back

+???

+And *this*, I think, is Rust's true value proposition.
+I think this phrasing, "Hack without fear", is the best articulation I have heard.
+It came from Felix Klock many years ago.
+Basically the idea is that Rust lets you build the systems you wanted to build, but you were afraid, because you didn't know if you'd be able to maintain it.

 ---